ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 This is yet another case in which a word we've previously used to mean one thing ("*consistent*") is now being used to mean something different - but the use of the word "consistent" in this context has its origins in network design, not distributed systems.

 The first change we need to make is to arrange our nodes in a ring.
-The position of a node around the ring is calculated by hashing some value unique to each node - say its IP address.
+The position of a node around the ring is calculated by hashing some value unique to each node - say a combination of the node name and its IP address.

 The MD5 hash function has a vast output space ranging from `0` all the way up to <code>2<sup>128</sup> - 1</code>.
 This is such a huge range of values that we cannot represent it graphically in any meaningful way, so for the purposes of the following diagrams, let's pretend the hash function's output space occupies only the range `0` to `63`.